A Direct Evaluation of the Periods of the Weierstrass Zeta Function: Introduction

 Since $\wp_{L}$ is elliptic, the Zeta function $Z_{L}$ has a difference function

 where the latter expression is a constant independent of $z$.
 The map $\eta_{L}$ is a homomorphism, and can be considered as the period map of $\wp$ with respect to $L=H_{1}(\mathbb{C}/L,\mathbb{Z})$.
-These constants $\eta_{L}(\lambda)$ have various applications in the theory of elliptic functions: In particular, one of them appears in the multiplier of the Fourier expansion of the sigma function.
-In all the references known to the author (see, for example, Chapter 18 of \cite{[L]}), one has to use various indirect tools (contour integration, etc.) in order to evaluate $\eta_{L}$.
-Here we show that by choosing a specific order of summation for the series defining the zeta function we can obtain the values of $\eta_{L}$ immediately, without the use of any other machinery.
-The same applies for obtaining the ellipticity of $\wp_{L}$ and its derivatives, though here the usual proof is also very short and simple.
+These constants $\eta_{L}(\lambda)$ have various applications in the theory of elliptic functions: In particular, one of these constants shows up in the multiplier of the Fourier expansion of the sigma function.
+In all the references known to the author (see, for example, Chapter 18 of \cite{[L]}), the evaluation of $\eta_{L}$ requires various indirect tools (contour integration, for example).
+The purpose of this work is to introduce a specific order of summation for the series defining the zeta function which enables us to obtain the values of $\eta_{L}$ directly, without the use of any additional tools.
+The same technique applies for obtaining the ellipticity of $\wp_{L}$ and its derivatives, though here the standard proof is also short and simple.

-The value of the Eisenstein series $G_{2}$ at $\tau\in\mathcal{H}$, defined by (inner summation on $d$, then on $c$), appears in the values of $\eta_{L}$ for $L=L_{\tau}$.
-One knows that $G_{2}$ is quasi-modular of weight 2, but in order to prove this one needs to use various tools, in order to bypass the problem that the defining series for $G_{2}$ converges only conditionally.
-We show how the full quasi-modular behavior of $G_{2}$ follows immediately from its relation with $\eta_{L}$ and from the homogeneity property of the latter, without even needing to verify that the quasi-modular action is an action.
+The values of $\eta_{L}$ for $L=L_{\tau}$ involve the value of the Eisenstein series $G_{2}$ at $\tau\in\mathcal{H}$, defined by (inner summation on $d$, then on $c$).
+One knows that $G_{2}$ is quasi-modular of weight 2, but the proof must address the problem that the defining series for $G_{2}$ converges only conditionally.
+Here we show how the full quasi-modular behavior of $G_{2}$ follows immediately from its relation with $\eta_{L}$ and from the homogeneity property of the latter, saving even the need to verify that the quasi-modular action is an action.

+In Section \ref{wpandder} we illustrate the application of the method for the simple case of $\wp$ and its derivatives.
+Section \ref{Zeta} considers the Weierstrass Zeta function and shows how this method evaluates $\eta_{L}$ directly.
+Finally, in Section \ref{G2} we use these results to derive the quasi-modularity of $G_{2}$ in a simple and transparent manner.

 I wish to thank J. Shurman, with whom I had a long and enlightening correspondence while I was studying modular forms from \cite{[DS]}.
-Thanks are also due to J. Bruinier and E. Freitag, who went over this paper and gave useful advice and clarifications.
+Thanks are also due to J. Bruinier and E. Freitag, who read this paper and offered useful advice and clarifications.